 What Is The US Open Playoff Format?

-The US Open playoff format was changed recently.
-Here's everything you need to know
+The US Open playoff format was changed in recent years - here's everything you need to know

-With such a close battle taking place, a playoff is certainly on the cards and, in this piece, we take a look at what the playoff format is for the US Open, with the format slightly different to PGA Tour events and other Major championships
+With such a close battle taking place, a playoff could on the cards, so let's take a look at what the format is for extra holes in the US Open, which is slightly different to PGA Tour events and other Major championships - and different to previous US Open playoffs.

-So, in the event of a tie at the end of the regulation 72 holes in 2023, a two-hole aggregate playoff will take place on Sunday evening in Hollywood.
-Players will head back to the first and 18th with all eyes on them and America's national championship up for grabs.
-If they still can't be separated after two extra holes, it then becomes a sudden death playoff until someone prevails.
+In the event of a tie at the end of the regulation 72 holes, a two-hole aggregate playoff will take place on Sunday evening as the remaining players aim for one final push to claim one of the most prestigious titles in the game - America's national championship.
+If they still can't be separated after two extra holes, it then becomes a sudden-death playoff until someone prevails.

 Get the Golf Monthly Newsletter